 Truck Camper Rental Fees

 Cruise America is pricing the truck camper rentals inline with their compact motorhomes.
 Off-season base price will be around $100 a day.
 In peak season, the per-day base price could be as high as $200 a day, depending on demand.

 Expect to pay approximately $238 for 700 miles, a damage deposit, and state tax.
 Supplemental liability insurance and vehicle prep is included in the base price.

 In addition, you might need a Cruise America Kitchen Kit ($100) with broom, pots, pans, dishes, cups, flashlight, and silverware.
-Cruise America also offers Personal Kits ($55/each) that include bath towels, dish towel, pillow, pillowcase, sheet, sleeping bag/comforter, and wash cloths.
+Cruise America also offers Personal Kits ($55/each).
+The kits include bath towels, dish towel, pillow, pillowcase, sheet, sleeping bag/comforter, and wash cloths.

-Cruise America will be accepting reservations for the rental truck campers starting April 1st in the United States and May 1st in Canada.
-Cruise America is not reporting how many rental truck campers will be available, but states that there will be sufficient capacity in Los Angeles, San Francisco, Calgary, and Vancouver for the 2016 rental season.
+Cruise America is not reporting how many rental truck campers will be available.
+There will be sufficient capacity in Los Angeles, San Francisco, Calgary, and Vancouver for the rental season.

 Pickup, Drop-Off, and Border Crossings

 To comply with registration, insurance, and Cruise America inventory logistics, rented truck campers are required to return to their country of origin.

 For example, if you rent a truck camper in Los Angeles, you can visit Canada, but you must return the unit to either Los Angeles or San Francisco.

 Obversely, truck campers rented in Vancouver and Calgary can visit the United States, but must be returned to Vancouver or Calgary.